 How do I prevent pilling?
 Regular «resting» in between wears, will prevent pilling.
 When the garment gets a «rest», the fibres in the fabric are able to bounce back to their original share, making them more resilient and resulting in less pilling.
 Regular and careful washing and doing the pilling removal process explained below, also helps to prevent and decrease pilling.

 How do I remove pilling?
 Pilling may easily be removed by the use of a cashmere comb.
-Never use a razor go scissors, as this will damage the fibres, and only make it worse.
+Never use a razor or scissors, as this will damage the fibres and only making it worse.
 We recommend de-pilling garments with the comb before washing.
 Pull the cashmere comb over the garment to remove the small balls with fluff.
 It is important that the garment is laid on a flat surface while combing with the cashmere comb.
 When all the pilling is removed, wash the garment as instructed and your garment will look brand new again.
 Doing this process 1-3 times in the beginning, you will notice that pilling decrease, and vanishes for good over time.

 What does micron mean?
 Micron is the measurements of the cashmere fibre diameter.
 The fibres’ diameter will range from 15-19 micron.
 The lower the thickness (micron), the softer the yarn will be.

 What does gauge mean?
 Within the textile industry the word gauge (gg) is often used.
 Gauge is a measure that tells how many stitches per inch is used.
 For example, in a fabric with 16 gauge, 16 stitches per inch are used.
-A rule of thumb is that the lower the gauge is, the thicker the thread.
+A rule of thumb is that the lower the gauge is, the thicker the garment.
 A sweater with 8 gauge is for example much thicker than one with 16 gauge.

 FREQUENTLY ASKED QUESTIONS ABOUT MINI MERINO